The Real Reason Why McDonald's Burgers Don't Rot

-Earlier this year, a chiropractor’s office in Nebraska made the news for displaying a 2-year-old McDonald’s Happy Meal in hopes that it would persuade patients to avoid fast food.
-The meal appears nearly intact.

-And then there was a viral story last year about a 14-year-old McDonald’s hamburger that hasn’t rotted.
+A story about a 14-year-old McDonald’s hamburger that hasn’t rotted is going viral.

-But McDonald’s Canadaoffered an alternative explanation to a customer wrote in to ask why the company’s burgers didn’t rot.
+But McDonald’s Canada offered an alternative explanation on its question and answer page after a customer wrote in to ask why the company’s burgers didn’t rot.

 “The reality is that McDonald’s hamburgers, french fries and chicken are like all foods, and do rot if kept under certain conditions,” Dr. Keith Warriner, the program director at the University of Guelph’s Department of Food Science and Quality Assurance, told McDonald’s.